Coordinated-Story-Telling/Back-End/README.md

 #PUT Stories
 /api/stories/:id

+- credentials required
 https://coordinated-stories.herokuapp.com/api/stories/2

-The id in these examples is for the story actual story id, which means you are sending us the user id in the req.params, and then in the body of the request we get from you you give us the actual id of the story you want updated
+The id in these examples below are for the actual story id, which means the :id in the url parameter you are sending us the user id, and then in the body of the request we get from you you give us the actual id of the story you want updated.

 example 1:
 {